 Have your contact information on the same page.
 Making a customer navigate the site is going to impact your bottom line, so you’ll want to play it simple here.

 OK, so now you’re ready to do business, and you want the list, right?
-Thankfully, there are lots of jobs for pick up truck owners.
+Thankfully, there are lots of jobs for pickup truck owners.

 1. Pick-Up/Clean-Out Services